w3f/Grants-Program/application/reference_system.md

 ## Future Plans

 After receiving the grant, we will post detailed research plan and update working progress to the community regularly opening to everyone.
 Everyone in the community is welcome to participant in the research like giving any insights or undertaking any work.
-All valuable contributions will be counted and rewarded including the nomination of the research paper and shares of the realistic application.
+All valuable contributions will be counted and rewarded including the nomination of the research paper, monetary returns, and shares of the realistic application.

 It would be better if we could also get your technical and communal support to improve and evaluate acceptance and feasibility of our proposed solution for target users and relevant stakeholders.
 We will also plan to promote our work in the market, and run it in a fully decentralized way via DAO.